- Learning to a Greater Degree Contract

 The Technology curriculum concentrates on technical management courses that include quality supervision, scheduling/ control, engineering principles, safety, work design, ergonomics, plant layout, cost estimating, and team problem solving.

 Student Organization of Construction Managers (SOCM), and the Society of Manufacturing Engineers (SME) relate to this degree program.
-In addition, the Association of Technology, Management, and Applied Engineering (ATMAE) student group now exists within the School of Technology.

 University of Central Missouri's baccalaureate programs in automotive management, computer-aided drafting and design, construction management, and electronics are accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).